 Next stop was the paradise beach.
-The trek from half moon beach presumes from the back side of the cafe we had the lunch from.
-Upon reaching this beach I made my mind to come here and camp as I saw few people camping and also it was one of the best and peaceful beaches.
+The trek from half moon beach presumes from the backside of the cafe we had the lunch from.
+Upon reaching this beach I made my mind to come here and camp as I saw a few people camping and also it was one of the best and peaceful beaches.

-There are two part two the beaches separated by a huge rock in between.
+There are two-part to the beaches separated by a huge rock in between.
 There are only two local sellers here selling fruits.
 If you are lucky you can even find someone making an omelette for you.
 Visiting paradise beach has to be one of the top things to do in Gokarna.
 While returning it took us around 2hrs.
 We reached our shacks by 4:30 – 5 pm.